Sciebo-RDS/Sciebo-RDS/docs/docs/documentation/configuration/microservices.md

 # Internal Microservices

 The following diagram shows the data flow within the RDS ecosystem.
-Each service is linked, so from here you can quickly look up the corresponding documentation by clicking on the respective node.
+Each service is linked, you can quickly look up the corresponding documentation by clicking on the respective node.
-Incoming connections are established by the plugins (currently Owncloud).
-Further integrations are possible.
+Incoming connections are established by the EFSS plugin (e.g. Owncloud).

 ```mermaid
 graph TD;